Rits1272/Termilyser/README.md

 # TERMILYSER
 Terms and conditions,frictionless

-Termilyser is basically a chrome extension made to detect fraus and unfair clauses found in "Terms and conditions" put by different finance companies.
+Termilyser is basically a chrome extension made to detect frauds and unfair clauses found in "Terms and conditions" put by different finance companies.

 # FEATURES